22 February 2016 : Case report

 Am J Case Rep 2016; 17:111-114

 BACKGROUND: Malignant degeneration in any chronic wound is termed a Marjolin’s ulcer (MU).
 The overall metastatic rate of MU is approximately 27.5%.
 However, the prognosis of MU specific to pressure sores is poor, with a reported metastatic rate of 61%.
 This is due to insidious, asymptomatic malignant degeneration, a lack of healthcare provider awareness, and, ultimately, delayed management.

+CASE REPORT: An 85-year-old white male was noted by his wound-care nurse to have a rapidly developing growth on his lower back over a period of 4 months.
+There was history of a non-healing, progressive pressure ulcer of the lower back for the past 10 years.
+On examination, there was a 4×4 cm pressure ulcer of the lower back, with a superimposed 1.5×2 cm growth in the superior region.
+There was an absence of palpable regional lymphadenopathy.
 Punch biopsy revealed squamous cell carcinoma consistent with Marjolin’s ulcer.
 The ulcer underwent excision with wide margins, and a skin graft was placed.
 Due to the prompt recognition of an abnormality by the patient’s wound-care nurse, metastasis was not evident on imaging.
 There are no signs of recurrence at 1-year follow-up.

 CONCLUSIONS: Marjolin’s ulcer has a rapid progression from local disease to widespread metastasis.
 Therefore, it is essential that wound-care providers are aware of the clinical signs and symptoms of malignant degeneration in chronic wounds.